 Tooth Sensitivity Remedies

 Tooth Sensitivity RemediesThere are some over the counter tooth sensitivity remedies that can help manage the pain.
 For example, there are desensitizing toothpastes that bring relief after multiple applications and block the pain.
 Fluoride can also strengthen enamel and ease the pain of tooth sensitivity when it’s applied to sensitive parts of the mouth.
 Another remedy is bonding, which is when a bonding resin is applied to exposed roots.
 Additionally, limiting your intake of hot or cold substances could help to temporarily make you more comfortable.

-The best way to prevent tooth sensitivity is to practice good oral health habits daily in order to keep your enamel strong so your dentin never becomes exposed.
+How Can You Prevent Tooth Sensitivity?The best way to prevent tooth sensitivity is to practice good oral health habits daily in order to keep your enamel strong so your dentin never becomes exposed.
 This means brushing your teeth twice a day for two minutes each time you brush, flossing your teeth at least once a day, and making sure you are using a toothpaste that includes fluoride.
 Additionally, maintaining a healthy diet that is low in sugar and starch and high in fiber, vitamins, and minerals can further strengthen your enamel.
 Staying away from acidic foods is also very important.

 Visit Us at Dental Solutions of AvonRegular visits to our office is important for overall oral health.
 If you are suffering from tooth sensitivity, give us a call today to schedule an appointment.
 Contact Us